p95max/AutoService_Book/README.md

 - 🔋 **Monitor Fuel Expenses**: Record fuel purchases, calculate distances, and track costs.
 - ⛽ **Check Fuel Levels and Consumption**: Automatically calculate remaining fuel and average consumption.
 - 📊 **Analyze Expenses**: View all expenses and service history in one place.
+- 🛡️ Authentication protected with CAPTCHA: Login & registration are protected with **Cloudflare Turnstile CAPTCHA** (Implemented via `django-turnstile`)
 - 📥 **CSV Export**: Download service, fuel, part, and other expense data as CSV files.
 - 🌗 **Dark/Light Theme Switcher**: Toggle between light and dark themes for a comfortable experience.
 - 🔐 **Authorisation** by Google available